MaxITService/Console2Ai/readme.md

 ## Core Functionality

-* **Console Buffer to AI Prompt:** The main feature is capturing text from your PowerShell console buffer (the last N lines) and sending it directly to the AI as part of the prompt.
+* **Console Buffer to AI Prompt:** The main feature is capturing text from your PowerShell console buffer (the last N line, you specify, 15 by default) and sending it directly to the AI as part of the prompt.
 This provides context from your recent commands and their output.
 * **Alt+C Hotkey:** Quick access to AI assistance with a simple keyboard shortcut.
 * **Context Control:** Specify how many lines of console history (1-1999) to include in the AI prompt.
 * **Session Logging:** Save your recent console lines to a text file for reference.